bayjohnpaul08/Android-Portfolio/README.md

 ## PERSONAL PROJECT | PRACTICE PROJECT

 ## CRUD (Create, Read, Update, Delete) Application
 This application is what I used in my technical exam at my first job.
-It is a simple application that show how to insert, update, read, and delete data in local database.
+It is a simple application that shows how to insert, update, read, and delete data in local database.

 #### Technolgies : Android SDK, Java, XML, SQLite, Material Design